 Research & Publications

-We are using novel, creative PET paradigms to gain insight into the neurochemical mechanisms that drive addiction and psychiatric disorders.
+We are using novel, creative PET paradigms to gain insight into the neurochemical mechanisms that drive and promote the recovery from addiction and psychiatric disorders.
 PET allows us to measure specific molecules in the living human brain.
-We are particularly interested in identifying deficits in the cholinergic and dopaminergic neurotransmitter systems in tobacco smokers and how these systems change during acute and prolonged abstinence from smoking.
-We are uncovering the variables, such as sex, neurocognitive function, psychiatric status and genetic makeup that influence these changes.
-We are also examining the neuroadaptations that occur during the recovery from alcohol dependence including changes in the GABA-ergic system, the neuroimmune system, and synaptic plasticity.
+We are particularly interested in identifying deficits in the cholinergic, dopaminergic, and glutamatergic neurotransmitter systems and in the neuroimmune system in people who drink and use drugs and how these systems change during recovery.
+We are uncovering variables such as stress, sex, neurocognitive function, mood, and psychiatric status that influence these changes.
+We are also examining the neuroadaptations that occur in individuals with PTSD including changes in epigenetics, and in the glucocorticoid and neuroimmune systems.
+In addition to PET, we incorporate structural and functional MRI in our studies and we are developing and performing dual-tracer and multi-modal analyses to fully leverage our data sets.

-Specialized Terms: Positron Emission Tomography; Neuroimaging; Alcohol Dependence; Tobacco Smoking; Nicotine Dependence; Brain; nicotinic acetylcholine receptor; GABAA-benzodiazepine receptor; Sex differences, Dopamine
+Specialized Terms: Positron Emission Tomography; Neuroimaging; Alcohol Use Disorder; Tobacco Smoking; Opioid Use Disorder; Posttraumatic Stress Disorder; Brain; nicotinic acetylcholine receptor; Glutamate; Sex differences, Dopamine; Neuroimmune; Synaptic Plasticity

 Extensive Research Description